avinashvermaaa/fileshare/README.md

 ## API Endpoints

-- `POST /upload` → Uploads files to Cloudinary & returns a short link.
+- `POST /upload` → Uploads files to Cloudinary & returns a short link. `headers: { "Content-Type": "multipart/form-data" }`
 - `GET /file/:shortId` → Retrieves the file from Cloudinary using the short link.